miklevin/MikeLev.in/mykoz.md

 # The Journey

-There is also an automated Linux service that I set up running in the called "WHIM" (With Help, I Monitor) which you update from a Jupyter Notebook, thus bridging the gap between the command line and the GUI.
+There is also an automated Linux service that I set up running in the called "yourservice" (With Help, I Monitor) which you update from a Jupyter Notebook, thus bridging the gap between the command line and the GUI.
 If you've ever wondered how to ***really*** automate Python code you write in Notebooks, this is it.
 So we go from easy peasy Python in a browser to a genuine Linux systemd service.

 # The Destination